wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     (4) The Minister may at any time, by a like notice, revoke any notice given under subsection (3), or vary, revoke, or add to any conditions imposed in any such notice.

-    (5) Every person commits an offence and is liable to imprisonment for a term not exceeding 6 months or a fine not exceeding $5,000 who sells or supplies any medicine in contravention of a notice given under subsection (3), or of a condition imposed in any such notice or in a notice given under subsection (4).
+    (5) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $5,000 who sells or supplies any medicine in contravention of a notice given under subsection (3), or of a condition imposed in any such notice or in a notice given under subsection (4).

+    Section 36(5): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 37 Powers of Minister to prohibit import, etc, of medicines